Mental Hygiene - Madison researcher uses modern neuroscience to study kindness, compassion & happiness

 He said meditation is changing the relationship between your mind and thoughts, giving people more freedom to decide which thought to focus on.

 “[Meditation] is the practice of observing [those thoughts] as they are coming up and knowing that they are here.
 And then we get to choose what we want to do with those thoughts,” said McGehee.
 “So we don’t have to worry when thoughts come up.”

-In a step-by-step video, follow along as McGehee walks you through a basic breathing meditation.
+, follow along as McGehee walks you through a basic breathing meditation.

 Kids as young as preschool are also learning these techniques.
 At Stephens Elementary on Madison’s west side, students spend two minutes at the start of every day to breathe and focus.
 Marci Speich, is the positive behavior coach at Stephens Elementary, and she’s coined this time “Movin’ Minds Practice.”